Ani-Sako/unity-nvim/README.md

 # unity-nvim

 ## About
-Set neovim as a functional editor for Unity 2020 and above.
-Opens neovim when editing script from unity, and also regenerate files without having to install VisualStudio/VSCode.
+A executable wrapper around `nvim.exe`.
+1. Open files in nvim from Unity GUI
+2. (Re)Generate c# project files from within Unity (useful for getting nvim LSP working with project) without having to download VSCode/Visual Studio/Rider.

+Note: This project does not include nvim LSP setup.

 ## Requirements
-1. Unity >= 2020.3
+- Unity >= 2020.3
-2. neovim >= 0.9
+- neovim >= 0.9
-3. Omnisharp lsp: For code completion etc
-    - Note Omnisharp lsp requires dotnet version 6.
-4. dotnet >= 6.0
+- dotnet >= 6.0 (if publishing the module)

 ## Setup
-1. With some version of dotnet >= 6.0 installed, run the following command from this projects root folder.
+With some version of dotnet >= 6.0 installed, run the following command from this projects root folder.
 ```
 dotnet publish -c Release -r win-x64 --self-contained  -o ./publish -p:PublishSingleFile=true /p:AssemblyName=code /p:DebugSymbols=false /p:DebugType=None
 ```
-This creates an executable `code.exe` in a new folder `publish`.
-The executable opens neovim with command line options.
+Note that `AssemblyName=code` is to ensure the executable is named `code.exe`.
+This tricks Unity into thinking the external editor is VSChode, which allows for regenerating project files.
+Alternatively simply download `code.exe` from releases.

-2. In Unity go to `Edit->Preferences->External Tools`, and select the `browse` in the `External Script Editor` option.
-Navigate to `publish` and select `code.exe`.
+Now simply go to `Edit->Preferences->External Tools`, and `browse` in the `External Script Editor` field to select the above published executable.
+In the `External Script Editor Args` field, paste `$(File) + $(Line)`.

-The menu should update with a list of checkboxes for generating files.
-Check `Embedded Packages` and `Local Packages`.
-Then click `Regenerate project files`.
+The menu will update with a list of checkboxes below `External Script Editor`.
+Check `Embedded Packages` and `Local Packages` and click `Regenerate project files`.
-3. Paste `$(File) + $(Line)` in the `External Script Editor Args` option.

-## Why?
-Regenrating project files is esssential to get the benefits of LSP, such as suggestions and autocomplete.
-Unity only allows regenerating project files when using VSChode/Visual Studio Code or Rider.
-However, unity only checks the name of the executable.
-We name the executable `code.exe` to make unity think we are using VSChode and allow regenerating project files.
+Clicking `Edit Script` in Unity or clicking on error messages in the console will now open neovim.
+If you have an LSP setup, the LSP will be able to successfully detect the root project directory and attach to the file.

+Note: Omnisharp LSP seems to work the best with Unity.
+However, it can be slow on startup and it may take a while for LSP functionality (eg. renames/code actions) to start functioning.